madelinezug/man-in-the-middle/README.md

 # Intro
-My code runs on any mac computer with pip and python3 installed.
-Start by unziping the archive.
+Start by installing pip and python3.

 # Dependencies
 I use the pycryptodome package which can be installed with: